SeanFobbe/cr-unsc/README.md

 All data sets created with this script will always be hosted permanently open access and freely available at Zenodo, the scientific repository of CERN.
 Each version is uniquely identified with a persistent Digitial Object Identifier (DOI), the *Version DOI*.
 The newest version of the data set will always available via the link of the *Concept DOI*: https://doi.org/10.5281/zenodo.7319781

+## Features

+- 75 Variables
+- Full texts of all resolutions in six languages (English, French, Spanish, Arabic, Chinese, Russian)
+- Draft texts of resolutions
+- Meeting record texts
+- Citation network as GraphML (UNSC and UNGA resolutions)
+- Extensive Codebook
+- Wide range of pre-built diagrams for all purposes (PDF for printing, PNG for web)
+- Open and platform independent file formats (CSV, PDF, TXT, GraphML)
+- Publication of full data set (Open Data)
+- Publication of full source code (Open Source)
+- Version-controlled with Docker
+- Public Domain (CC-Zero 1.0)
+- Compilation Report and Robustness Checks Report explain construction and validation of the data set in detail
+- Secure cryptographic signatures

 ## Functionality